 YOU REMEMBER HOW IT STARTED, DON’T YOU?

-Microsoft Active Directory was implemented, and practically everyone at the organization had an account.
-It was only practical to redirect other applications to authenticate to AD.
+Microsoft Active Directory (AD) was implemented, and almost everyone at the organization had an AD account so it was only practical to redirect other applications to authenticate to AD.
 You made groups for each redirected application and added people who should have access to that application to the group.

-There are variants on the story; some organizations have non-MS automation in place to move people in and out of groups, for example.
-Others have bought or created a tool so non-admins don’t have to go into AD Users and Computers to create groups.
+Instead, maybe you use non-MS automation to move people in and out of groups.
+Maybe, you bought or created a tool so non-admins don’t have to go into ADUC to create groups.

 The pain of growth is real!

-Over and over I hear from companies how they want to make the jump to cloud, but they have to either scrap their present security and start anew, or go through an exhaustive and predominantly manual rearrangement of nested and duplicate groups.
+Over and over, companies tell me that they want to make the jump to cloud, but the process is overwhelming.
+They either have to scrap their present security and start anew, or they have to go through an exhaustive and predominantly manual rearrangement of nested and duplicate groups.